boisgera/control-engineering-with-python/README.md

 ### :computer: Notebooks

-The slideshow contents are also available as Jupyter notebooks.
+The course contents are also available as Jupyter notebooks.
 Open, edit and run these notebooks either

   - in the cloud: [open project with Binder][CEIP-binder], or